raphw/byte-buddy/byte-buddy-gradle-plugin/README.md

 This example transformation specifies that Byte Buddy should install a method interceptor (defined by **SampleInterceptor**) on all test classes with a name ending with `Test`.
 The interceptor is added to all methods with the annotations **`@Test`**, **`@Before`**, **`@After`**, **`@BeforeClass`**, or **`@AfterClass`**.
 This transformation also adds a marker interface **Hooked** so that we can identify enhanced classes at runtime.

 A plugin can declare a constructor that can take arguments of type `File`, `BuildLogger` or a Gradle-specific `Logger` where the class file root directory or an appropriate logger is provided.
 It is also possible to supply an argument explicitly by specifying an argument in the plugin configuration.

+The plugin offers the implementation of custom tasks, the `ByteBuddyTask` transforms classes within a folder and writes it to another folder while using Gradle's incremental build feature what requires Gradle 6 or later.
+The `ByteBuddySimpleTask` does not support incremental build but works from Gradle 2 on up whereas the `ByteBuddyJarTask` allows the transformation of a bundled jar file.